 Iron is an essential nutrient, and without it, your body won’t be able to relay oxygen to your tissues.
 Especially if you don’t eat meat, it can be hard to get enough iron in your diet.
 However, plenty of supplements include too much iron, which could be harmful.
 In Feel, we provide just the right amount of iron to help your body thrive.

-As long as you have enough iron in your system, you won’t have to worry about anemia.
+As long as you have enough iron in your system, you won’t have to worry about anaemia.
 Plus, supplementing with iron might even make you smarter and more psychologically resilient.

 Scientists have performed more than 50 studies to deepen their understanding of how iron interacts with the human body.
 Here are the results: